ocaml/dune/doc/dev/rule-streaming.md

 `Load_rules.load_dir_and_produce_its_rules`, which we would simply remove.

-This introduce a cycle with all `copy_files` stanza that copy files from a sub-directory.
+This introduces a cycle with all `copy_files` stanza that copy files from a sub-directory.
 We propose the break this cycle by introducing laziness in the rule production code.

 ### Generating rules with a mask

-The idea is that when we produce rules, we will producing rules under a current active "mask" that tells us where we are allowed to generate files or directories.
+The idea is that when we produce rules, we will produce rules under a current active "mask" that tells us where we are allowed to generate files or directories.
 Trying to produce a rule with targets not matched by this mask will be a runtime error.